darkChozo/FAbot/README.md

 Once your function is written, you must add @command decorator to it.
 Just write @decorator('command') before it's declared.

+Save that file to folder *commands*.
+If you want to create new file inside that folder, you'll need to import it.
+Open file commands/__init__.py and append code `import filename`

 Example of new function: